Porter Flight Status

 1

-Poor grouping between key actions harms usability, adding confusion to an already tense moment
+Poor grouping between key actions harms usability.

 2